 - Housesitter/dogsitter--There is a nightly rate if you have someone staying at your house, but I either add a tip at the beginning to the nightly rate or I give a giftcard or another check when I get home from my trip.

 - Shuttle at airport--Whether you drive to the airport or someone drops you off at curbside checkin, it is customary to give shuttle drivers $1-$3 per bag or more after they drop you off at the terminal.
 This is the same rate for curbside checkin.
-So, if you take a shuttle from your car to curbside, you'll be paying a tip twice.
-If you only use the shuttle and check your luggage inside, you're only paying the shuttle.
-If someone drops you off at departure terminal and you use curbside, you're tipping only the curbside.
+So, if you take a shuttle from your car to curbside, you will be paying a tip twice.
+If you only use the shuttle and check your luggage inside, you are only paying the shuttle.
+If someone drops you off at departure terminal and you use curbside, you are tipping only the curbside.
 If you go directly inside, no tipping for curbside.
 NOTE: If the shuttle driver does not get out of the driver's seat and does not touch your luggage, no tip.

 - Wheelchairs or special cars in the airport--If you have an airport employee drive you in the airport to your gate or wheel you in a wheelchair to your gate, $5-$20 depending on how long they are with you, how long the ride was and how far they pushed you.